gideonadeti/gideonadeti/README.md

 I began my journey through [freeCodeCamp](https://www.freecodecamp.org) and [The Odin Project](https://www.theodinproject.com).
 I now continue growing by building personal projects, collaborating with others, and leveraging resources like [Developer Roadmaps](https://roadmap.sh).

-I value clear communication and efficient problem solving.
-I work well in collaborative teams, and I can operate independently when needed.
+I value clear communication and efficient problem-solving.
+I work effectively in collaborative teams and can also operate independently when necessary.
 I'm committed to best practices, and I deliver quality work on time.
 I'm always learning and improving to stay sharp and deliver better results.

 I'm open to full-time roles, freelance work, and collaboration on meaningful and impactful projects.
 Feel free to reach out!